MATSNL65/Sitecore/Installation/Sitecore8/README.md

 * Have a developer license.xml file
 * login and download 'ZIP archive of the Sitecore site root' from http://dev.sitecore.net
 * Unblock the zip file and extract the content
+* The content has the folders, Data, Databases and Website

 ### DB
 * Move the Sitecore DB files to a database folder